2013 National League Division Series

-The 2013 National League Division Series were two best-of-five-game series to determine the baseball teams to participate in the 2013 National League Championship Series.
+The 2013 National League Division Series were two best-of-five-game series on the National League side in Major League Baseball’s 2013 postseason to determine the teams to participate in the 2013 National League Championship Series.
 The three divisional winners (seeded 1-3 based on record) and a fourth team — the winner of a one-game Wild Card playoff — played in two series.
 TBS carried most of the games, with some on MLB Network.